Esri/esri-leaflet/README.md

 **Currently Esri Leaflet is in development and should be thought of as a beta or preview.**

 ### Demos
-There are [loads of demos](http://patrickarlt.github.io/esri-leaflet/examples/) showing the features of Esri Leaflet that will help you get started.
+There are [loads of demos](http://patrickarlt.github.io/esri-leaflet/examples/) showing many of the features of Esri Leaflet.

 ### Example
 Here is a quick example to get you started.
 Just change the paths to point to the proper libraries and go.